-Professor of Criminology, University of Sheffield
+Professor of Criminology, University of Derby

 I studied A levels in sociology, politics and economic and social history, having ‘scrapped through’ my O levels.
 It was really only when studying at A level that I found learning really enjoyable.
 My first A level class was in the sociology of deviancy, and from that point I knew that I wanted to research crime – something which I have been fortunate enough to be able to do.
 After completing my A levels I went to study ‘Applied Sociology’ at the University of Surrey, leaving after 5 years having completed a 4-year first degree and them a Masters in Social Research Methods.
 I then worked in Glasgow for two years studying the fear of crime, before moving to Oxford to study why people stop offending (then a very novel topic, but one which I had researched during my 1st degree and Masters).
 After four years in Oxford, during which I also completed my PhD, I moved first to Keele and then about 10 years ago to Sheffield, where I am now Professor of Criminology.
 As well as studying why people stop offending, I have most recently studied the impacts for crime of Thatcherite social and economic policies.
 I have also researched ‘where’ and ‘when’ certain crime take place, male victims of domestic violence, and ‘minor’ crimes like fiddling tax expenses or insurance claims.
 I have commissioned two films – one about why people stop offending (48mins) and one about Margaret Thatcher (40mins).
 Both were made by professional film makers.

 Head of South College and Associate PVC Engagement, Durham University

 Chairman, Ofcom & Former Chairman of Channel 4 & Santander